Deep Kernel Representation for Image Reconstruction in PET: Proposed Deep Kernel Method

 Integrating all the neural network components in Fig. \ref{fig:1} together, we have the following deep kernel model to represent a PET image $\x$, \beq \x=\Kc(\tht;\bmath{Z})\alp, \eeq where $\Kc(\tht;\bmath{Z})$ denotes the equivalent neural network model of $\K$ with the image prior data $\bmath{Z}$ as the input and $\tht$ collecting any model parameters that are trainable.

 The deep kernel model is nonlinear with respect to $\tht$ and $\bmath{Z}$ but remains linear with respect to the kernel coefficient image $\alp$.
 While this model shares the spirit of using attention with the nonlocal neural network \cite{Wang2018}, the linearity of $\alp$ makes it unique and more suitable for tomographic image reconstruction problems.
-Once $\tht$ is determined, $\alp$ can be easily reconstructed from the projection data $\y$ using the kernelized EM algorithm in Eq. (\ref{KEM}).
+Once $\tht$ is determined, $\alp$ can be easily reconstructed from the projection data $\y$ using the kernelized EM algorithm in (\ref{KEM}).

-In conventional kernel methods, $\tht$ is determined empirically, which often leads to suboptimal performance.
+In conventional kernel methods, $\tht$ is equivalent to be determined empirically, which \txtb{does not explore the full potential of the kernel method}.
 For example, intensity-based features are commonly used for $\f$.
 However, convolutional neural network-derived features can be more informative \cite{Li2021}.
-In this paper, we exploit the capability of deep learning to train an optimized form for generating $\K$ from available image prior data based on the proposed deep kernel model.
+In this paper, we exploit the capability of deep learning to train an optimized feature set for generating $\K$ from available image prior data based on the proposed deep kernel model.